 This means that now you make something much better than an estimate.
 Because now you can say this:

-From what we've learned so far our S takes 1-3 days, M 2-4 days and L 31 days.
-We know this because we have done 3 Small, 2 Medium and 1 Large so far
+From what we’ve learned so far our S takes 1-3 days, M 2-4 days and L 31 days.
+We know this because we have done 3 Small, 2 Medium, and 1 Large so far

-It’s now easy to make a prognosis, based of the data.
-Let’s say that you have 20 S, 20 M and 10 L in your backlog: (20 S x 1-3 days) + (20 Medium x 2-4 days) + (10 Large x 31 days) = 91 - 231 days
+It’s now easy to make a prognosis, based on the data.
+Let’s say that you have 20 S, 20 M, and 10 L in your backlog: (20 S x 1-3 days) + (20 Medium x 2-4 days) + (10 Large x 31 days) = 91 - 231 days

 This is much more trustworthy and candid than to give an estimate.
+Of course, this will raise some questions:

-• How certain are you on that?
+- How certain are you on that?

-• Will all L take 31 days?!
+- Will all L take 31 days?!

-• But that’s only 6 stories… it’s not very certain now is it.
+- But that’s only 6 stories… it’s not very certain now is it.

-Of course 6 data points is very little, and only one L is almost stupid to talk about.
-With only one data point we can really say anything.
+Don’t be alarmed.
+This conversation, with your stakeholders, is the whole point.
+Because now you can start a candid (yes, I’ve learned a new word) about your prognosis.
+Of course, 6 data points are very little, and only one L is almost stupid to talk about.
+With only one data point, we can’t really say anything.
 That one might have been exceptionally big.
 Or small.
 We simply have to wait until we get more data before we will know.
+The S could also be off.
+It’s just 3.
+And the M. Basically; with this few data points, the uncertainty is great.
+Stating anything else, at this point, is a lie.

 But this is what you know now.
 Most of the time we are asked to do estimate before we know anything about how much we produce.
 Also, after a few weeks more you will have more data.
 And the prognosis will be better the further you go.